-Below are some small open source software projects I’ve authored or co-developed.
+Below are some small open source software projects I’ve authored or helped develop.
 Most of them are released under a BSD-style license.
 Enjoy!

 - scandir is a better directory iterator and faster

 - cdnupload uploads a site’s static files to a CDN with a content-based hash in the filenames, giving great caching while avoiding versioning issues.

 - dhash is a Python module that calculates a “dHash” perceptual hash value for an image, useful for detecting duplicate images.

 - pybktree is a Python implementation of the BK-tree data structure to allow fast querying of “close” matches.

 - graphyte is a small Python library to send data to a Graphite metrics server.

 - inih is a tiny INI file parser written in C, good for embedded systems.